InakiMadi/RAG_OpenAI_different_documents_in_chunks_manual_semantic_similarity_with_cosine/README.md

-## RAG OpenAI API embeddings FAISS with chunks and stream response
+## RAG OpenAI API with different documents separated in chunks, with a manual knowledge basis in JSON files, and semantic similarity using cosine

 First of all, install all requirements.